-There will be no refunds for field closures due to weather.
+- There will be no refunds or credits for field closures due to weather.

 RULE: If venues remain open then games proceed as scheduled.
 If weather conditions cause the closure of a Sport and Social Club venue, games are cancelled.
 Sport and Social Club will contact you if this is the case.

 NOTE: Regardless of the weather, ensure that your opponents will be attending your game by contacting the other captain (you do not need to contact Sport and Social Club).
 You can find the information for your opponents in your online profile.
 You MUST contact your opponents if your team is not able to attend a game.

 EXCEPTION: The only exception to the above rule is if Sport and Social Club declares a Severe Weather Situation, based on extreme and unusual winter weather.
 In the event of a Severe Weather Situation where venues remain open, game standings will be recorded as ONE of the following:

 - Games where both teams are able to attend and where both captains agree to play the game, the result of the game will be recorded as usual.